AIxRead

 Pronunciation of 'Hemerocallis'

-The word 'Hemerocallis' refers to a genus of flowering plants commonly known as daylilies.
-It originates from Greek and is pronounced as 'hem-er-oh-KAL-is' in English.
+The word 'Hemerocallis' is derived from Greek and refers to a genus of flowering plants commonly known as daylilies.
+It is pronounced as 'ˌhɛmɪroʊˈkælɪs' in English.

 Word Origin

-The word 'Hemerocallis' originates from Greek, combining 'hēmera' (day) and 'kallos' (beauty), referring to the flowers' characteristic of lasting only a single day.
+The word 'Hemerocallis' originates from Greek, combining 'hēmera' (ἡμέρα) meaning 'day' and 'kallos' (κάλλος) meaning 'beauty', referring to the flowers' short-lived blooms.

 Pronunciation Details